 The ugly of overloading your roof racks

-It’s fair to say most people are carrying way too much stuff on the roof of their 4X4.
-But there’s more to the issue than just exceeding the manufacturers roof load limit, see, you’re reducing the handling ability of your vehicle and also increasing its wind resistance.
-And while the latter will cost you cash the former could kill you or someone else.
+There’s more to the issue than just exceeding the manufacturers roof load limit, see, you’re reducing the handling ability of your vehicle and also increasing its wind resistance.

 Now let’s look at how carrying anything on your roof, be you carrying stuff at the maximum roof load limit or over it, increases your vehicle’s centre of gravity.
 Think of it like this.
 If you’re carrying two 10kg weights (one in each hand) and you turn a corner while carrying the weights, you’ll be less likely to fall over than if you were balancing those same weights on your head.
 In fact, you could carry half the weight on your head and your stability would still be affected to a greater degree.